tsengsational/web-060517/13-cli-project/readme.md

 ## Your task

 Your task is to build out hangman.
 Users guess letters, and depending on the word, each letter is filled in.
-Think about holding onto a user history, so that I can see the number of games a user has won or lost.
+Think about how to model the program such that we could hold onto a user history, and see the number of games a user has won or lost.
 Build this out in pure ruby.
 You can use the require_all gem, and the pry gem.
 Do not use any sql.

 ## Setup